 The financial statements have been prepared on the going concern basis.
+Management have considered the impact on the valuation of non-current and current assets and deem it to be immaterial.
 The directors are satisfied that the company has sufficient liquidity to meets its liabilities as they fall due for the foreseeable future.
 The Company has a letter of support from the parent company Domino Music Group Limited so that in the unlikely event the financial position of the company deteriorated the company would have the financial support of its parent company.